Mykola Storozhenko (painter)

-Mykola (Nikolay Andreyevich) Storozhenko (24 September 1928 – 15 April 2015) was a Ukrainian painter., author and academic.
+Mykola (Nikolay Andreyevich) Storozhenko (24 September 1928 – 15 April 2015) was a Ukrainian painter, author and academic.

 Storozhenko won the 1988 Shevchenko National Prize among other awards.
 His works were exhibited in Asia, Europe and the United States.
-He was a professor and department head at the National Academy of Visual Arts and Architecture in Kiev for several decades.
+He was a professor and department head at the National Academy of Visual Arts and Architecture in Kyiv for several decades.

 Early years

 Storozhenko was born on 24 September 1928, in the village of Viazove, Konotop District, in what was then the Soviet Union.
-In 1945, after completing his 7th year of school, Storozhenko entered Odessa State Art College where his teachers included M. A. Sheliuto and L. Y. Muchnyk.
-After graduating in 1950, he entered the Kyiv State Institute of Arts.
+In 1945, after completing his 7th year of school, Storozhenko entered Odessa State Art College where his teachers included M. A. Sheliuto [uk], and L. Y. Muchnyk [uk],.
+After graduating in 1950, he entered the Kyiv State Institute of Arts (now National Academy of Visual Arts and Architecture.)
 His teachers were Tetyana Yablonska, M. A. Sharonov, and S. O. Hryhoriev, all of whom are recognised as outstanding Ukrainian painters.

 While studying in the institute, in 1953–1954, Storozhenko visited Kazakhstan and Altai and created more than eight hundred sketches of farmers in those areas.
 Upon completion of his studies at the institute in 1956, Storozhenko wrote a thesis entitled "The First Shoots".
 In 1957, this work was exhibited at the 6th International Festival of Youth and Students in Moscow; Storozhenko was a participant in the festival's international fine arts studio.